Jenkir/Jenkir/README.md

 I have recently earned a Data Analytics certificate from Johns Hopkins University in Baltimore, MD.
-I am currently working as a data analyst at Baltimore Development Corporation and can be reached at jenkirschnick@gmail.com.
+I am currently working as a data analyst at Baltimore Development Corporation and can be reached at jenkirschnick@gmail.com or jduffy@baltimoredevelopment.com.

 <!---